 - Physical therapy with specialist in pediatric sports and manual therapy

-- Clinic and operating room experience with pediatric-trained sports medicine orthopedic surgeons
+- Clinic and operating room experience with adult and pediatric trained sports medicine orthopedic surgeons

 Fellow applicants are completing or have completed training in pediatrics or combined internal medicine and pediatrics program.